SriHarshaKodavati/Sales-Analysis-and-Forecasting/README.md

 This project focuses on the analysis and visualization of sales data for a retail company.
 The primary objectives are to:

 1. Analyze sales data to uncover trends, patterns, and insights.
-2. Visualize the results using interactive dashboards in Power BI.
+2. Visualize the results using interactive dashboards in Power BI and Excel.

 ## Data Description